fabbau/3pcDemo/README.md

 ### Clone

-- Clone this repo to your local machine with:  `https://github.com/`
+Clone this repo to your local machine with:  `https://github.com/fabbau/3pcDemo.git`

 ### Setup

-> install dependencies using npm
+> cd to 3pcDemo and install dependencies using

 ```shell
 $ npm install